Prepackaged Portfolios Are Seldom Optimal

-Cookie-cutting the investing process does not work.
-Take for example someone who is a Federal government employee and we know what that entails – a rock-solid job security with access to an equally rock-solid pension plan.
+Cookie-cutting the investing process seldom works.
+Take for example someone who is a federal government employee, and we know what that entails: a rock-solid job security with access to an equally rock-solid pension plan.

 So, assuming she continues to work there till she retires, should she ever own bonds?

-And we know the deal with bonds – stable prices with near-guaranteed income but with long-range returns far lower than what we can expect from stocks.
+And we know the deal with bonds; stable prices with near-guaranteed income but with long-term returns far lower than what we can expect from stocks.

-And why expect anything else?
-Why should we expect to get paid more for stuffing our savings under a proverbial mattress?
-We shouldn’t because capital preservation and growth doesn’t exist.
+And why should we expect anything else?
+Why should we get paid more for stuffing our savings under the proverbial mattress?
+We should not because capital preservation and growth doesn’t exist.
 And it shouldn’t exist.

 But there are no guarantees.
-Because if there were any guarantee, these investments wouldn’t be any riskier.
+Because if there were any guarantees, they wouldn’t be riskier.

-So, going back to that Federal employee, should she ever own bonds?
-Almost always never.
+So, going back to that federal employee, should she ever own bonds?
+Almost never.

-She does not need to own bonds because her pension is the best ever bond replacement.
-Not only that, that pension is likely inflation-linked so an even better deal than just plain old bonds.
+She does not need to own bonds because her pension is the best bond replacement.
+Not only that, that pension is inflation-linked so an even better deal than plain old bonds.

-At the other extreme, say instead of working for the Federal government, she worked for a hyper-growth startup.
-Or say she worked in sales.
-Or on Wall Street as an investment banker.
+At the other extreme, say instead of working for the federal government, she worked for a startup.
+Or say she worked in sales or on Wall Street as an investment banker.

-She is now exposed to all the vicissitudes of an economic cycle – both on the upside as well as on the downside.
+She is now exposed to all the vicissitudes of the economic cycle; both on the upside and on the downside.

 So now that we have the context, clearly these two sets of employees cannot own the same portfolios.
 They could but that would be sub-optimal.

 And that is the problem with cookie-cutter investments like the age-based portfolios that happen to be the default choice in many of our workplace retirement plans.
-These funds start out aggressive with an heavy allocation to stocks and steadily get conservative with a greater allocation to bonds as we near our goals.
+These funds start out aggressive with an heavy allocation to stocks and steadily get conservative with a greater allocation to bonds as you near your goals.

 And they (the funds) do all this mechanistically without knowing what else is going on in your life because they cannot know about your life.
 All they do know is that you have this one account in which you have picked this one investment and that is all.

-Take another scenario where say you have $5 million socked away (I know a big number but hear me out) in an age-based portfolio after a lifetime of aggressive savings and even if you needed a ‘mere’ $100,000 a year to live on, these portfolios will still move a big chunk of your savings into bonds.
+Take another scenario where say you have $5 million socked away in an age-based portfolio after a lifetime of aggressive saving.
+And even if you needed a ‘mere’ $100,000 a year to live on, these portfolios would still move a big chunk of your savings into bonds.
 You’ll certainly own a less volatile portfolio but is that optimal?

-No because $100,000 a year off a $5 million portfolio is a 2% withdrawal rate, a rate that could easily be achieved with an all-stock portfolio with plenty leftover.
+Not really because $100,000 a year off a $5 million portfolio is a 2% withdrawal rate, a rate that could easily be achieved with an all-stock portfolio.

-Plus imagine giving up on all that growth that an all-stock portfolio is certainly likely to deliver over time?
-You might not need the money but your heirs or your preferred charity would be glad you didn’t make a sub-optimal choice.
+Plus imagine giving up on all that growth that an all-stock portfolio is likely to deliver with time.
+You might not need the money but your heirs or the charity you wish to bequeath your savings to would be glad you didn’t make a sub-optimal choice.

 One size does not fit all.
 Every situation is different and hence every allocation, every plan should be different.